Introduction

 What is Murmurations?

-2. An index that keeps track of what data is available in the network, and where it is located
+- Indexes that keep track of what data is available in the network and where it is located

-To enable these entities to work together, Murmurations provides:
+To enable these entities to work together, the Murmurations team has created:

 How does it work?